patrickp89/nexus-twenty/README.md

 $ docker pull mongo-express
 ```

+And make sure to have [R](https://www.r-project.org/) installed as well.

 ## How to (re-)run the analysis?
 Create the data volume for Mongo (or tweak the volume configuration in the docker-compose
 file according to your needs), then start MongoDB and mongo-express: